derat/yambs/README.md

     	Print the version and exit
 ```

+`yambs` reads the supplied file or URL (or stdin if no positional argument is
+supplied) and performs the action specified by the `-action` flag:

+*   `open`: Open edits in a browser using a temporary file.
+*   `print`: Write edit links to stdout (only possible for recordings).
+*   `serve`: Open edits in a browser using a short-lived webserver launched at
+    `-addr` (useful if you're running `yambs` in a container).
+*   `write`: Write a webpage containing the edits to stdout.

+If you supply a URL, `yambs` will fetch and parse it.

+If you supply a filename, you should also pass the `-type`, `-format`,
+`-fields`, and `-set` flags to tell `yambs` how to interpret the file.

 ---

 To add multiple non-album recordings for a single artist, you can run a command